 - I like to fill an ice cube tray with my pesto and place it in the freezer for a quick pop of flavor in my dishes that ready on hand.

 Fear not!
 You can just as easily whip up this pesto in your blender.
-I would recommend chopping up the basil first and mincing the garlic before adding it to the blender, otherwise you might be forced to blend it more than needed and it would turn it into a smoother pesto.
+I would recommend chopping up the arugula first and mincing the garlic before adding it to the blender, otherwise you might be forced to blend it more than needed and it would turn it into a smoother pesto.

-Storing Leftover Homemade Arugula Walnut Pesto
+Storing Leftover Pesto

 Store in an airtight container for 5 – 7 days in the fridge but don’t be afraid to freeze your creation!
 It will last beautifully for up to 3 months in the freezer.

-Storing Leftover Arugula and Walnut Pesto Pasta
+Storing Leftover Pasta

 This dish will last 3 – 4 days sealed well in the fridge and up to 3 months frozen.
 It can be microwaved to reheat or heated up right in the oven still frozen.